ylaboratory/splitpea_package/README.md

    - Input: a **differential exon table** for a single sample.
    - Tab-delimited header:
      ```
-     ensembl.id  symbol  chr  strand  exon.start  exon.end  psi.gtex  psi.tcga  delta.psi  pval
+     ensembl.id  symbol  chr  strand  exon.start  exon.end  psi.background  psi.sample  delta.psi  pval
      ```
    - Can be generated via `preprocess_pooled` (see below) from two splicing matrices: one for background samples and another for samples to compare individually against it.
+Supports SUPPA2 (.psi) and rMATS formats (SE.MATS.JC.txt or SE.MATS.JCEC.txt).

 2. **Condition-specific mode** (`differential_format=suppa2` or `rmats`)
    - **SUPPA2**: provide both `.psivec` and `.dpsi` (order agnostic)
    - **rMATS**: use `SE.MATS.JC.txt` or `SE.MATS.JCEC.txt`

 > Currently, only **skipped exon (SE)** events are supported.